Papers

 Methodology in Detail

 The methodology consists of several key steps.
-It commences with fine-tuning a language model or employing a pre-existing specifically tailored model.
+It commences with fine-tuning a LLM or employing a pre-existing specifically tailored model.
 Following this, the paper dives into formulating a Residual EBM, where an energy function is introduced as a means to coerce the model towards a more desired output distribution.
 The energy function itself is optimized using Noise Contrastive Estimation (NCE), a process benefiting from noise samples generated by the model.
 This synergy between the Residual EBM and noise generation marks a significant deviation from methodologies requiring elaborate training datasets or expert knowledge.

 Efficacious Use of MCTS